WirtsLegs/WirtsTools/README.md

 ## Features

 ### Weapon Features
-Starting in version 2.2.0 WirtsTools includes a specific grouping of features under `WT.weapon`, these are generally features that set flag values based on weapon behaviour (weapon impacts the ground in a zone, or gets near a unit etc)
+Starting in version 2.2.0 WirtsTools includes a specific grouping of features under `WT.weapon`, these for now are generally features that set flag values based on weapon behaviour (weapon impacts the ground in a zone, or gets near a unit etc).
+Note some other features may get moved in here to use the filter system eventually (like Missile Death)

 These features all use a common filter system to define the weapon types you are interested in.
 So to get started with any of these features you need to start with defining a filter.
 ```lua